tashipaljor/JSFunSummer2021/projects/final/FinalProject.md

 ## Graduation and Project Showcase

-There will be a virtual graduation and networking ceremony in October.
+There will be a virtual graduation and networking ceremony on October 14th.
 You will receive an email from AlbanyCanCode with more information about this as we get closer to the date.
+One or two of you will be selected to present your project.

 ## Project Help